 Similarly, the Million Women Study in the U.K. confirmed these findings.
 It reported that women who consumed alcohol had an increased risk of developing several types of cancer, including breast cancer, compared to non-drinkers.
 These results were independent of the type of alcohol consumed.

 As we embrace the joys of summer, it’s crucial to remember that we have the power to make choices that support our well-being.
-Here are a few tips for a fun-filled, health-conscious summer:

 - Opt for non-alcoholic alternatives: There’s a wide variety of delicious, refreshing non-alcoholic beverages to enjoy.
 From fruit-infused waters to non-alcoholic cocktails, you can still partake in the cheers without the alcohol.